Constitution, Bylaws & Operating Policies

 1.4 All officers must be Society members at the time of nomination and during their period of service.

-1.5 The Board of Governors will meet annually.
+1.5 The Board of Governors will meet virtually as often as required, usually 3-4 times annually, and at least once in person biennially, during the week of the Biennial Conference, and at other times if finances and opportunity allow.
 It is valuable for the operation of the Society that members of the Board of Governors attend Board meetings.
-Each Board member provides valuable insight and support of the SMM without financial compensation.
-Therefore, the Society may pay for members of the Board of Governors to attend the annual Board meetings, which occur during the week of the Biennial Conference and once during the year between conferences.
-Board members should obtain support from their employing organization whenever possible, but in cases where they require assistance with travel expenses, the elected officers will be supported and other Board members may be supported at the discretion of the President of the SMM.
+Each Board member provides valuable insight and support of the Society without financial compensation.
+Board members should obtain support from their employing organization whenever possible, but in cases where they require assistance with travel expenses, the elected officers will be supported, and other Board members may be supported at the discretion of the President of the Society.

 1.6 The incoming Board of Governors shall review the performance and composition of all committees and recommend committee chairs, membership and duties.